Mohammed Haydar Zammar

 Mohammed Haydar Zammar (محمد حيدر زمار Muḥammad Ḥaydar Zammār) (born 1961) is a Syrian-German militant who served as an important al-Qaida recruiter, and is currently a member of the Islamic State.
 He claims to have recruited many of the organizers of the September 11 attacks.
-He was detained in Far'Falastin.
+He was detained in Far' Falastin.

 Early history

-Zammar was born in Syria to a religious Muslim family.
+Zammar was born in Syria to a religious Muslim family historically linked to the Muslim Brotherhood in Syria.

 At ten he moved to Germany.
 He trained in metalworking and planned to work for Mercedes-Benz.
 Instead he worked as a translator in Saudi Arabia, and a truck-driver in Hamburg.
 In 1991, he flew to Afghanistan by way of Pakistan and underwent a training program for mujahideen fighters.
 His training included weapons knowledge, use of explosives, and advanced tactics.
 He was moved to an elite training camp near Jalalabad and after a year, returned to Hamburg.

 Zammar travelled extensively over the next few years.
 While working as a mechanic, he took long trips to Syria, Jordan, Turkey, and Sweden.
 In 1995, he traveled to Bosnia to fight there.
-And in 1996, Zammar visited Afghanistan for a second time, this time to become a formal member of the group called al-Qaeda.
+And in 1996, Zammar visited Afghanistan for a second time, this time to become a formal member of the organisation called al-Qaeda.
 He was reported to have been personally invited by Osama bin Laden.

 Recruiter for al-Qaida

-When Zammar returned to Hamburg he became an Islamic preacher.
+When Zammar returned to Hamburg, he became an Islamic preacher.

 Der Spiegel described him, in 2002, as an imposing figure who frequently gave enthusiastic speeches on behalf of bin Laden and other Islamists.

 German police began to investigate him at this time, long before al-Qaeda's attacks on 9-11.
 Zammar made frequent short trips to Afghanistan throughout this period.

 Mohamed Atta became friends with Zammar around 1998.
 Zammar reportedly boasted that he personally recruited Atta and other hijackers into al-Qaida.
 Zammar also met frequently with Mounir El Motassadeq around this time.

 In 1998 Germany intensified their surveillance of Zammar.
 He was trailed, his phone was tapped and his calls were recorded.
 German authorities shared this information with the CIA, including Zammar's phone conversations with hijackers Marwan al-Shehhi, Mohamed Atta, Ramzi bin al-Shibh, and Said Bahaji.

 Atta, Shehhi, and bin al-Shibh formed the Hamburg cell in November 1998, and Zammar is reported to have been a frequent visitor.
 Atta became the group leader, and Zammar was seen as a valuable conduit for international contacts.

 In the Summer of 1999, U.S. intelligence discovered that Zammar was in direct contact with one of bin Laden's senior operational coordinators.
 The U.S. apparently did not share this information with German intelligence.
 Zammar is also known to have met frequently with Said Bahaji in Germany in 2000.